- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Best Season to go to Annapurna Base Camp Trek

-Annapurna Base Camp Trek is one of the most challenging treks in Nepal, and it is equally fun.
-The level of challenge either increases or decreases based on the trekking season you choose.
-In Nepal, there are two ideal seasons to choose from, spring and autumn, whereas there are two offseasons, monsoon and winter.
+The Annapurna Base Camp Trek is best done during the spring and autumn seasons in Nepal.
+The level of challenge varies depending on the season you choose.
+In Nepal, there are two ideal seasons to choose from, spring and autumn, whereas there are two off seasons, monsoon and winter.

 Naturally, the ideal seasons are adequate and suitable for trekking, and off-seasons are not recommended.
 Furthermore, trekking in the perfect season will not be private as there will be many trekkers, and the trek cost will be high.